alexalexyang/supermeowkat/README.md

 # Upcoming features

+- Add lazy loading
 - Fix artwork portion of exhibition artwork pages
 - Handle images for SEO, ie, for social media posts, [link](https://github.com/gatsbyjs/gatsby/issues/13359)
+- Finally add /blog and /exhibition path prefixes?
+[Configuring pages with matchPath](https://www.gatsbyjs.org/docs/client-only-routes-and-user-authentication/#configuring-pages-with-matchpath)
+- Add config file to turn on things like about and contact page, and also mailchimp
 - Search function for content on site
 - Path prefixes like /blog and /art although I've no idea how to do this because the usual `onCreateNode` doesn't expose the right APIs to grab posts from directories